 4. Control Your Phone With Voice or Facial Movements

-You don’t have to rely on touch inputs to control your phone.
+You don’t have to rely on touch inputs to control your phone .
 To better serve users with accessibility needs, voice and facial-based interaction methods for Android have come a long way.

 With the right apps, you can navigate on your phone entirely through your voice and facial movements.
 Of course, these solutions only apply if your phone’s touchscreen works enough to install an app from the Play Store.
 Else, you can try installing the app to your phone through the Play Store web interface.
+And you can disable touchscreen input on your phone till you get the screen fixed.

 Google’s Voice Access app proactively listens for your commands and assigns a number to every action available on the screen.
 Instead of touching an app icon or menu element, you just have to call out the assigned digit.